vjikholg/vjikholg/README.md

-##  But I don't have the time and my ideas are not yet well developed on this immense terrain.
+### "But I don't have the time and my ideas are not yet well developed on this immense terrain".
 I'm a math graduate from UBC interested in anything math-related, so that naturally led me to software/CS.
 I'm familiar with both pure and applied mathematics, as well as classroom experience with DSAs and software development.

 I'm currently working on a variety of things.
 My current project trio is: